 Gluten sensitivity (allergy to wheat proteins) is diagnosed by careful study of diet records, and trial of eliminating wheat items from the diet.
-A specific condition where the body’s immune system attacks the gastrointestinal tract on ingesting gluten is called celiac disease (celiac sprue or gluten-sensitive enteropathy).
+A specific condition that is autoimmune where the body’s immune system attacks the intestine and causes inflammation on ingesting gluten is called celiac disease (celiac sprue or gluten-sensitive enteropathy).
 This condition can cause long-term damage to the gut resulting in malabsorption and nutritional deficiencies.
-A skin prick test may sometimes be used to diagnose celiac disease/gluten intolerance.
+A skin prick test may sometimes be used to diagnose gluten intolerance, while celiac disease can be diagnosed by a blood test for anti-gluten antibodies like ELISA.
 However, unlike celiac disease, gluten intolerance doesn’t usually cause long-term harm to the body.
 Gluten intolerance is managed by a gluten-free diet.
 Gluten-free common dietary items are now readily available in the market.

 Other food items known to cause food allergies are eggs, peanuts/tree nuts, fish, shellfish (shrimp, crayfish, crab, lobster, clams, scallops, oysters, and mussels), mushrooms and soy.
 Understanding the responsible allergen, eliminating it from the diet, and planning nutritious meals accordingly is the solution.